Steve Jordan (drummer): Super Soul Band

 Jordan also belongs to an all-star funk group, that "is redefining the idea of a supergroup."
 The band consists of Jordan on the drums, Wayne Cobham, Eddie Allen, Clifton Anderson, and Clark Gayton on the horn section.
 Willie Weeks on bass, Mix Master Mike, Isaiah Sharkey, and Ray Parker Jr. on guitar.

 The Rolling Stones

 On August 5, 2021, it was announced that Jordan would replace Rolling Stones drummer Charlie Watts on the Stones' 13-date US tour.
 Watts was first sidelined for health problems and died on August 24, 2021, at the age of 80 after a short illness.
-Richards recounted in his 2010 autobiography that in the 1980s Watts told him that if he ever wanted to work with another drummer, "Steve Jordan’s your man."
+Keith Richards recounted in his 2010 autobiography that in the 1980s Watts told him that if he ever wanted to work with another drummer, "Steve Jordan's your man."
+Jordan would subsequently perform on the group's Hackney Diamonds album and its tour.